 The reason I ask is I wrote a tools to change type and it does the dB attribute cleanup.

-In my use case the target type did not have the same attributes as the source type do remove from the dB was appropriate.
+In my use case the target type did not have the same attributes as the source type therefore remove from the dB was appropriate.

 But this thread got me thinking a nice enhancement to the tool would be if the target type has attributes of the same type and name as the source type maybe an option keep the values.
 Hmmmmm